Humanitarian and Disaster Relief

 When you give today, you help us meet urgent needs and build lasting solutions in places like Ukraine?

 Since late August 2022, renewed clashes between armed rebel group M23 and DR Congo's military forces have triggered a widespread humanitarian crisis in the country's eastern region.
 Tens of thousands of vulnerable families have been driven from their homes and forced into the nearby territories of Kitagoma, Nyiragongo and Goma.

 World Relief is responding by working with trusted, in-country partners to provide emergency food aid to vulnerable families impacted by this crisis.

->

-> An estimated 300,000 people are currently in need of urgent humanitarian assistance including food, shelter and medical care.
+An estimated 10 million people are currently in need of urgent humanitarian assistance including food, shelter and medical care.

->

-> Will you give today to help us respond to these urgent needs?
+Will you give today to help us respond to these urgent needs?

 Turkana County, Kenya, is once again facing severe drought and famine following poor and significantly delayed rains.
 Decreased rainfall over the last year has resulted in low crop yield, and more than 1.4 million animals have died.
 Many water points have dried up or diminished in quality, heightening the risk of water-borne diseases and conflict over limited resources.
 Over 40% of Turkana County is in dire need of food assistance and over 650,000 children are expected to suffer from acute malnutrition in 2021 - a number that is only expected to grow.